FAIMS/FAIMS2-Documentation/docs/The+Zebra+P4T+Printer+-+Connecting+and+Calibrating.md

         FORM
         PRINT

-    The printer should print a label containing the text \'Hello World\'.
+    The printer should print a label containing the text 'Hello World'.

 Calibrating
 =========================================